cambridge-cares/TheWorldAvatar/Agents/TrajectoryQueryAgent/README.md

 ```
 curl -X POST "localhost:3838/trajectoryqueryagent/createlayer?userID=605a09c9-d6c5-4ba7-bc28-fe595d698b41"
 ```
-Note: userID=12345 is a placeholder and should be removed before the branch is merged to main.
+Note: userID=605a09c9-d6c5-4ba7-bc28-fe595d698b41 is a placeholder, currently for the agent to work, it takes in deviceID.
+This should be refractored and removed before the branch is merged to main.

 ## 5. Build and debug
 ## 5.1 Credentials